Suyash-Gaurav/gaas_system/docs/README.md

 ## License

 This project is part of academic research.
-Please refer to the academic paper for citation information.
+Please refer to the academic paper or you can mail at s23224522@al.tiu.ac.jp for any information.

 ---